Getting started in EJ2 TypeScript File Manager component

 </html>

-Note: The appearance of the File Manager can be customized by using cssClass property.
-This adds a css class to the root of the File Manager which can be used to add new styles or override existing styles to the File Manager.
+Note: Customize the appearance of the File Manager using the cssClass property.
+This adds a CSS class to the root element, which can be used to add new styles or override existing styles for the File Manager.

 Switching initial view of the File Manager

-The initial view of the File Manager can be changed to details or largeicons view with the help of view property.
-By default, the File Manager will be rendered in large icons view.
+Change the initial view of the File Manager to Details or Large Icons using the view property.
+By default, the File Manager renders in Large Icons view.

 import { FileManager, Toolbar, NavigationPane, DetailsView } from '@syncfusion/ej2-filemanager';